designerwebhosting/googleDoc2GFM/README.md

 # googleDoc2GFM

 This is a new project.

 ## Aims

 The aim of this project is to have an app which can convert a Google documents into Github Flavoured Markdown.
-At thestart it will be written to run on Google appscript
+At the start it will be written to run on Google Appscrip, but structured for easy transfer to other *Script platforms,

 ## Features